getsolus/solus-site.github.io/content/blog/2023/08/state-of-solus-august-2023/index.md

 url: "/2023/08/07/state-of-solus-august-2023"
 ---

 This blog post is meant as a follow-up to [A New Voyage](/2023/04/18/a-new-voyage/).
-We want to discuss what we have accomplished, what remains to be done, and what we have planned for the future.
+We want to discuss what we have accomplished, and what we have planned for the future.

 <!--more-->